haokliao/Critical-Force-Visualization/README.md

 This project was created with Conda as a package manager, so that the package and dependencies process could be as painless as possible for the audience(you!)
 The documentation for this process is located [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-from-file), but it's as simple as going into your terminal and recreating the environment from the **CFVenv.yml** file.

+Create your environment from CFVenv.yml file, then activate the environment created
 ```
-Create your environment from CFVenv.yml file

     conda env create -f CFVenv.yml

-Activate the environment created

     conda activate CFVenv
 ```